Who is looking out for the frogs, turtles, songbirds and other critters on Sauvie Island? We are!

 10 ponds on private land have been targeted for habitat restoration by SIHAB.
 Turtle, amphibian egg mass and aquatic invertebrate surveys have been done on each pond, as well as assessment of current aquatic, riparian and upland plants.
 A team of technical experts visited each of the ponds in summer 2013 and made recommendations on how to improve the habitat for a variety of species.
 We’ll be implementating the recommendations over the next few years.

-Partners: WMSWCD, ODFW, OSU Sea Grant, Xerces Society, NRCS, Sauvie Island Academy., Private landowners.
+Partners: WMSWCD, ODFW, OSU Sea Grant, Xerces Society, NRCS, Sauvie Island School, Private landowners.

 Sauvie Prairie Project

-Partners: Oregon State Parks, Oregon Department of Fish and Wildlife, Scappoose Bay Watershed Council and Sauvie Island Academy.
+Partners: Oregon State Parks, Oregon Department of Fish and Wildlife, Scappoose Bay Watershed Council and Sauvie Island School.

 Sauvie Osprey Project